komsco1234/KOMSCO-DID/README.md

 ## Read <a name="read"></a>

 A GET request to the ` https://credentials.id.workday.com/v1/did/{did}` endpoint with a DID returns the DID Document corresponding to this DID.
-Behind the scenes, the Workday Credentialing Platform queries the ledger and returns the DID Document, if it exists.
+Behind the scenes, the KOMSCO Trusted Platform queries the ledger and returns the DID Document, if it exists.

 ## Update <a name="update"></a>